-1. We need to be "building better from the start" (as stated by the Business and Industry) or focusing on Development as not only a Driver of Risk but an opportunity to reduce and even eliminate it.
+1. Building back better is essential, but we need to be "building better from the start" (as stated by the Business and Industry) or focusing on Development as not only a Driver of Risk but an opportunity to reduce and even eliminate it.

-We affirm mentions to land use policy that address the planning dimension of development (e.g. Section 15.h, 15.1, 17.i ), and social safety net that are essential to plan and have available during emergency.

-In response to Section 16: Preparedness for Response, Recovery and Reconstruction – “Build Back Better.”
-We call on the need for a separate section to "Building Better from the Start" or Underlying Risk Factors.

-We call on the drafters to keep consistent with the regional consultations that call for a proportionally greater focus on underlying drivers of risk--namely development and its role in generating new risks.
-This pre zero draft heavily focuses its attention on early warning, disaster preparedness and begins to move towards address the role of development by specifying planning as an important sector which has a role in reducing the impacts of disaster on communities.
+We call on the Bureau to keep consistent with the regional consultations that call for a proportionally greater focus on underlying drivers of risk--namely development and its role in generating new risks.
+This pre zero draft heavily focuses its attention on early warning, disaster preparedness and begins to move towards addressing the role of development by specifying planning as an important sector which has a role in reducing the impacts of disaster on communities.
+WE AFFIRM mentions to land use policy that address the planning dimension of development (e.g. Section 15.h, 15.1, 17.i ), and social safety net that are essential to have available during emergencies.
 But reality shows us that formal planning governs very little land in the global south.
-We need to that the informal planning, community risk mapping and subsequent community actions are the dominant modality by which development is happening.
+We need to acknowledge that the informal planning, community risk mapping and subsequent community actions in high-risk communities are the dominant modality by which development is happening.
 We can call it informal but we should accept that it as normative.
-Towards this, we call on the strengthening of language in the document under the sections around investing in social economic and environmental resilience:
+Towards this aim, we call on the strengthening of language in the document under the sections around investing in social economic and environmental resilience or to create a separate section on how to "Build Better from the Start":

 -INCLUDE: improving building and construction standards--but this needs to account for the fact that the majority of urban development is happening in the worlds slums and is informally constructed outside the formal labor market.
 Specific mention needs to be made to the reality of the resource scarcity, the informality of tenure and labor relations and the spatial dimension of where development is happening.
-The document needs to outline the realities of rapid, often unplanned urbanization in the preamble and directly speak to address the investing in social, economic and environmental resilience building section.
+The document needs to outline the realities of rapid, often unplanned urbanization in the preamble and directly speak to addressing the need for investing in social, economic and environmental resilience building section.
 It should make reference that community level resilience is built (in reality) through transferring and scaling up practices through community-to-community exchanges in partnership with local authorities and facilitating NGO's.
 (Community Led Practice Transfer--HFA Priority 3).
 Additionally, addressing risks related to urbanization requires a serious investment in urban infrastructure for all residing in the city whether their degree of formality recognizes them as a resident or not.

 INCLUDE: the necessity to secure the land/housing tenure security (including the access, use and control) of these and other assets.
 Especially recognize that slum dwellers are likely to settle on land that has a high degree of vulnerability to risks because it is available land.
 The risk of potential hazards may be reason to relocate people to land but should not lead to the man-made disaster of eviction without resettlement or resettlement in remote, disconnected areas that lack basic services.

-INCLUDE: Community based financial mechanism that channel resources to communities enabling them to identify local risk, learn, demonstrate and scale up resilience initiatives in relation to enhancing pro-poor, gender equitable initiatives for livelihoods, basic services and infrastructure that reduce the impacts of disaster (HFA Priority 4)
+INCLUDE: Community based financial mechanisms that channel resources to communities enabling them to identify local risk, learn, demonstrate and scale up resilience initiatives in relation to enhancing pro-poor, gender equitable initiatives for livelihoods, basic services and infrastructure that reduce the impacts of disaster (HFA Priority 4)

-resource constraints that many countries and communities are facing, the importance of community practitioners and their support NGO's essential towards building resilient communities as the building blocks of resilient nations.
+Given the resource constraints that many countries and communities are facing, the importance of community practitioners and their support NGO's should be emphasized as essential towards building resilient communities as the building blocks of resilient nations.

 2. Deconstructing "People Centered" --who is there and how are they there?